rasmus-kirk/halo-accumulation/report/report.md

   The full check on $\pi$.

-The following subsections will describe them in pseudo-code.
+The following subsections will describe them in pseudo-code, except for $\PCDLSetup$.

 ### $\PCDLCommit$